GeveoAu/blog/_posts/2022-11-4-Introduction-to-Azure-Service-Bus-Queues-and-Topics.md

 linkedin: https://www.linkedin.com/in/dilinahirantha/

-description:Azure Service Bus Queues and Topics can be used to implement asynchronous communication and improve durability.
-A queue is often used for point-to-point communication, whereas a topic is useful in multi-receiver scenarios.
+description: Azure Service Bus Queues and Topics can be used to implement asynchronous communication and improve durability.
+A queue is often used for point-to-point communication, whereas a topic is useful in multi-receiver scenarios

 ---
 ___

 When we talk about modern messaging services, Microsoft Azure messaging services take a vital place in between current enterprise cloud messaging services.
 There, Microsoft Azure provides three different types of messaging services Azure Service Bus, Event Hub, and Event Grid.